 Energy Trust program managers and planning staff remain confident in these higher goals and plan to continually improve resource planning tools going forward.
 Further updates to the resource supply curves will occur during future Cascade IRP processes, and will incorporate our increased understanding of Cascade’s customers.

-With the list of measures established, the next step was to determine the achievable potential and the 20-year DSM deployment scenario along with the associated annual utility costs to determine the level of funding that will be necessary to obtain those therm savings.
+With the list of measures established, the next step was to determine the achievable potential and the 20-year DSM deployment scenario, along with the associated annual utility costs, to determine the level of funding that will be necessary to obtain those therm savings.
 The measures are grouped into categories (SF New construction, SF Retrofit, etc.) and deployment curves were developed.

 It should be noted that the 2010 CNG IRP featured relatively ‘flat’ growth in therm savings from year-to-year after 2015.
 This is a result of simplifying assumptions employed in previous IRP planning processes, where it was assumed that a roughly 1/20th of the technical potential was available in each year (flat or zero ramp rate).
 More recently, Energy Trust has shifted away from this approach by utilizing information about the current

 state of technologies and programs, as well as expected changes in codes and standards to estimate more realistic ramp rates.
 This difference can be seen most prominently when comparing the ‘shape’ of the acquisition curves featured in each of the 2010 and 2011 IRPs.
 The previous (2010) acquisition curve can be characterized by its relative flatness resulting from flat ramp rates, while the more recent (2011) acquisition curve has a more pronounced shape and definition as a consequence of using more detailed and granular data in the forecasting process.